ZetCode

 The statement creates an anonymous function with the lambda keyword.
 The function multiplies two values.
 The x is a parameter that is passed to the lambda function.
 The parameter is followed by a colon character.
 The code next to the colon is the expression that is executed when the lambda function is called.
 The lambda function is assigned to the z variable.

-Python lambda example
+Python lambda function example

 The following is a simple example demonstrating Python lambda function.